SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-14-covid-loves-republicans.md

 ## Analysis

-If we combine both houses, we can make a contingency table of party x infection status (using [R](https://www.r-project.org/), as is the custom of my tribe):
+If we combine both houses, we can make a
+[contingency table](https://en.wikipedia.org/wiki/Contingency_table) of party by infection status (using [R](https://www.r-project.org/), as is the custom of my tribe):

 ```R